StevenClontz/checkit-platform/templates.md

 - `$gt;` for `>`
 - `&amp;` for `&`

+TIP: we've noticed that Moodle output is broken when using `&lt;` unless it's surrounded with whitespace.
+That is, it's better to write `x &lt; 0` than `x&lt;0`.

 ### Images

 Images are not currently implemented, but are planned for the future.